quentincloudsnow/badgingappweb/rpa.md

 ![Alt text](img/2023-10-02_11-23-49.png)

-> don't worry about those warnings, we have developed that 'dummy' web badging app for lab purpose only, we do not transmit any sensitive data whatsoever.
+> Don't worry about those warnings; we've developed that 'dummy' web badging app solely for lab purposes, and we do not transmit any sensitive data whatsoever.

-You should see the Authentication screen below that confirms that this Robot has access to that Web Application:
+You should see the authentication screen below, confirming that this Robot has access to the web application:

 ![Alt text](img/2023-10-02_11-24-56.png)

-Before we close google chrome, in the url bar, type chrome://extensions and press enter, and make sure the ServiceNow RPA Chrome extension is enabled. this is needed for the Robot to be able to interact with Google Chrome.
+Before closing Google Chrome, type 'chrome://extensions' in the URL bar and press Enter.
+Ensure that the ServiceNow RPA Chrome extension is enabled; it's necessary for the Robot to interact with Google Chrome